emerysteele/macrodeckwebview/Readme.md

 ﻿
 # WebView Tray Applet for [Macro Deck](https://macrodeck.org)

  - Small applet that pops up a window with a WebView for Macro Deck's [Web Client](http://web.macrodeck.org).
-Gives easy access to macros right from your system tray.
+Gives easy access to your macros right from your system tray.

 # Running (Self Compile)